magenta/magenta/magenta/pipelines/README.md

 ### BadInputOrOutputException

-Thrown when there is no Inputs or more than one Input with different types, or there is no Output.
+Thrown when `Input` or `Output` are not used in the graph correctly.
+Specifically when there are no `Input` objects, more than one `Input` with different types, or there is no `Output` object.

 BadInputOrOutputException is thrown in these examples:
 ```python